 Brighton is a famous city in the UK.
 This is a Grade II listed and attractive place in Europe.
 More than one million tourists visit here every year.
-The warm weather and many great resorts along the coast side area attract tourists.
+The warm weather and many great resorts along the coastal area attract tourists.

 On the visit, you also see a pleasure dock with rides, bars, and restaurants near the seaside area.
-This city is known for being a lot of fun places and things to do in Brighton like palace pier, royal pavilion, natural history, street art, booth museum, art gallery, observation tower, Kensington garden, north laine, seaside, beach, and museum.
+This city is known for having a lot of fun places and things to do in Brighton, like a palace pier, royal pavilion, natural history, street art, booth museum, art gallery, observation tower, Kensington garden, north Laine, seaside, beach, and museum.

-If you are on a day trip to Brighton Palace Pier in the Uk, you will need to walk along Brighton Pier.
+If you are on a day trip to Brighton Palace Pier in the UK, you will need to walk along Brighton Pier.
 Victoria is one of the most photographed piers in Europe.
-This Pier is 1,722 feet long at the seaside.
-Best things to do in Brighton pier photograph.
+This pier is 1,722 feet long at the seaside—the best thing to do in a Brighton pier photograph.

-Ride Something at the Amusement Park on Brighton Pier At the very end of Palace Pier, you will find a small amusement park.
+Ride Something at the Amusement Park on Brighton Pier.
+You will find a small amusement park at the very end of Palace Pier.
 A coaster boat, a bumper car ride, a nauseating spin ride, and a haunted house ride.

 North Laine is a fashionable shopping town near Brighton Station and The Royal Pavilion.
 It is spread over a total distance of three miles and has about 300 shops.